nmurray1984/porn-blocker-chrome-extension/README.md

 # Porn Blocker Chrome Extension

+Try it out on the [Chrome Web Store](https://chrome.google.com/webstore/detail/porn-blocker/jdjldnifikfcmahncbamfcglceiegbje?hl=en)!

 Block porn images with AI.
 All images are scanned on your device and removed from the website if porn is detected.
+Uses the free [MobileNsfwNet](https://github.com/nmurray1984/MobileNsfwNet) neural network to detect racy and pornographic images.

 ## Purpose of this project